ELELYSO- taliglucerase alfa injection, powder, lyophilized, for solution

 ELELYSO-treated patients who developed anti-taliglucerase alfa antibodies (referred to as anti-drug antibodies (ADA)) generally had a greater frequency of hypersensitivity reactions compared to those who did not develop ADA [see Adverse Reactions (6.1)].
 Closely monitor for hypersensitivity reactions in patients who develop ADA.

 Management of hypersensitivity reactions should be based on the severity of the reaction and includes slowing or temporary interruption of the infusion and/or administration of antihistamines, antipyretics, and/or corticosteroids for mild reactions.
 To reduce the risk of hypersensitivity reactions, consider pretreatment with antihistamines and/or corticosteroids.
-If severe hypersensitivity reactions including anaphylaxis occur, immediately stop the ELELYSO infusion and initiate appropriate treatment.
+If a severe hypersensitivity reaction (e.g., anaphylaxis) occurs, discontinue ELELYSO and immediately initiate appropriate medical treatment, including use of epinephrine.

 Consider the risks and benefits of re-administering ELELYSO in patients who have experienced a severe hypersensitivity reaction associated with ELELYSO.
 Caution should be exercised upon rechallenge [see Adverse Reactions (6.2)].